 Key Stage 4

-At KS4 ICT is also used to support work experience placement, careers studies in addition to all curriculum areas.
-It is an aim that by the end of KS4 as many students as possible should autonomous users of ICT.
+In KS4, students undertake Open Awards Functional Skills in ICT, which is good preparation for life at college or in the workplace.
+At KS4, ICT is also used to support work experience, careers studies, in addition to all curriculum areas.
+It is our aim that by the end of KS4 as many students as possible should be autonomous users of ICT.